ibm-cloud-docs/event-notifications/en-create-subscription.md

 ---

 copyright:
-  years: 2020, 2023
+  years: 2020, 2024
-lastupdated: "2023-01-24"
+lastupdated: "2024-10-07"

 keywords: event notifications, event-notifications, tutorials

 subcollection: event-notifications

-content-type: tutorial
-account-plan: lite, standard
-completion-time: 10m

 ---

 {{site.data.keyword.attribute-definition-list}}

-# Create an {{site.data.keyword.en_short}} subscription
+# Creating an {{site.data.keyword.en_short}} subscription
 {: #en-create-en-subscription}
-{: toc-content-type="tutorial"}
-{: toc-completion-time="10m"}

-Create an {{site.data.keyword.en_short}} subscription.
 Destinations subscribe to topics.
 Multiple destinations can subscribe to a single topic.
 An email subscription is a list of all emails IDs, and an SMS subscription is a list of all phone numbers that a notification is routed to.
 A webhook subscription links a webhook destination to a topic.
 {: shortdesc}

 Of these, {{site.data.keyword.cloud_notm}} Email service and {{site.data.keyword.cloud_notm}} SMS service are supported out-of-the box.

-## Create a subscription
-{: #en-create-subscription}
-{: step}

-Click `Subscriptions` in the {{site.data.keyword.en_short}} console.
+1. Click **Subscriptions** in the {{site.data.keyword.en_short}} console.

-## Add subscription details
-{: #en-subscription-details}
-{: step}
+1. Enter subscription details:

-- Click `Create` to display subscription side panel.
+   - Click **Create** to display the subscription side panel.
-- Complete the following subscription details:
+   - Enter the following subscription details.
-    - `Name`: name of the subscription.
-    - `Description`: add an optional description.
-- Select a `Topic` from the list.
-- Select a Destination type from the **Destination** list.
+   - Select a topic.
+   - Select a destination type.
+For more information on how to select a destination, see [Selecti9ng a destination type](/docs/event-notifications?topic=event-notifications-en-create-en-subscription).

+1. Click **Create**.

+## Enabling the subscription
+{: #en-subscription-finish}

+Click **Create** in the subscription side panel to enable the subscription.

+You can subscribe to or unsubscribe from specific {{site.data.keyword.en_short}} subscription.
+Also, users can opt out of receiving notifications for any subscription.
+{: note}

+## Selecting a destination type
+{: #en-select-destination}

+### {{site.data.keyword.cloud_notm}} SMS service
+{: #en-SMS-destination}

-   - `{{site.data.keyword.cloud_notm}} SMS service` - When you select this option, you can add up to 3 phone numbers for lite plan and 100 phone numbers for standard plan to the recipient list.
-After adding phone number and when you click **Create** subscription, the number are added to the **Invited** tab.
+- You can add up to 3 phone numbers for the lite plan, and 100 phone numbers for stsandard plan to the recipient list.
+- When you click **Create** subscription after adding the phone numbers, the number are added to the **Invited** tab.
 The **Active** tab, displays the phone number of recipients who confirmed receiving SMS notifications for the topic selected in the invite.
 - When a recipient clicks the **Unsubscribe** link, the recipients number is moved to the **Unsubscribed** tab.
-To restart the subscription, the recipient need to contact {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to subscription.
+To restart the subscription, the recipient should contact {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to subscription.
 - In some cases, the carrier service allows keywords like `START` and `STOP`.
-When a recipient sends a response `STOP`, sending notifications to the recipient gets immediately disabled.
+When a recipient sends a response `STOP`, the services for recipient is disabled immediately.
 However, the phone number is moved to **Unsubscribed** tab only on the next attempt to send an SMS to the same number.
-The recipient can restart to receive the SMS by sending a response code `START` in some case where keyword use is permitted by the carrier service.
+The recipient can restart to receive the SMS by sending a response code `START`.

+### {{site.data.keyword.cloud_notm}} Email service
+{: #en-Email-destination}

-   - `{{site.data.keyword.cloud_notm}} Email service` - When you select this option, you can add up to 10,000 email addresses of the recipient list.
+- You can add up to 10,000 email addresses of the recipient list.
 The **Invited** tab displays a list of users who have not yet accepted the invitation to be a subscriber.
-The **Active** tab displays a list of recipients' email addresses and the date they were activated.
+The **Active** tab displays a list of recipients email addresses and the date they were activated.
 The **Unsubscribed** tab displays a list of recipients who have opted out of receiving any email notifications for this subscription.
-- Add additional information that is related to the respective destination type.
+- Add additional information that is related to the respective destination type as required.
-   - For `{{site.data.keyword.cloud_notm}} Email service`
-      - Select **Add notification payload**, which is optional.
-      - Add the sender's name in the **From name**.
-      - Add **Reply to** information - Enter the reply to name, to whom the reply to be addressed, and Email of the reply to name.
-      - In the **Recipients** section, select the **Invited** tab, enter the email address of the recipient, and click **Add +** to proceed.
-   - For `ServiceNow` destination
-      - Add values for the following fields, which are optional:
-         - **Assigned to** - User you want the incident to be assigned.
-         - **Assignment group** - Group you want the incident to be assigned.

 If you are providing **Assigned to** and **Assignment group** values, make sure they have proper settings and linked otherwise ServiceNow will reject requests with 403.
 Also make sure there are no Business Rule blocking assignment to these groups and users.
 {: note}

-- Click **Create**.

-## Enable the subscription
-{: #en-subscription-finish}
-{: step}

-- Click `Create` in the subscription side panel.

-## Unsubscribe
-{: #en-unsubscribe-finish}
-{: step}

-You can subscribe to or unsubscribe from specific {{site.data.keyword.en_short}} subscription.
-Also, users can opt out of receiving notifications for any subscription.